GothenburgBitFactory/ti.net/content/docs/tutorial.md

 $ ▒
 ```

-Let\'s keep going, even though this example has already exceeded credibility, to demonstrate more.
+Let's keep going, even though this example has already exceeded credibility, to demonstrate more.
 I need to change that `projectB` interval to use `projectB1` and `projectB2` tags, and divide the time between the two.
 We will split the interval, the re-tag it.